fadi-william/vlabs-ios-sample/README.md

 ## Libraries

 The libraries can be categorized into three sections.
-First, the libraries that are purely related to [ReactiveX](http://reactivex.io/) ; you may want to check the link for more information about the API and its [operators](http://reactivex.io/documentation/operators.html) that handle asynchronus data streams through functional programming.
-Then, the libraries used for performing asynchronus http requests, downloading and caching, managing a local data store and building forms.
+First, the libraries that are purely related to [ReactiveX](http://reactivex.io/) ; you may want to check the link for more information about the API and its [operators](http://reactivex.io/documentation/operators.html) that handle asynchronous data streams through functional programming.
+Then, the libraries used for performing asynchronous http requests, downloading and caching, managing a local data store and building forms.
 Finally, the libraries related to custom layout implementation.

 ### ReactiveX